jdtan/drba-web/public_html/wp-content/themes/blogty/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 1.0.4 - March 08 2024 =
+* Added some icons mapping for social menu
+* Improved sticky menu
+* Added home link on logo in the front page too
+* Minor css fixes

 = 1.0.3 - February 27 2024 =
 * Added accent color option for "Popular Posts" widget